The Experiential Dynamics of

 Understanding the Hidden Geometry of Human Disconnection

 The Silent Treatment is architecture.
 Invisible, geometric, precise.
-Understanding its structure doesn't explain the pain away :: it gives us a map.
+Understanding its structure gives us a map.
 And maps change everything.

 Step One